 Scroll below for details of the review and submission process

-If you have trouble with the form, check that you are logged in with your UAlberta CCID.
-If you are still having a problem, please send an email to the Grant Assist Program by the required deadline, with the subject heading "Peer Review Request" and including the following information (it is preferable that you copy & paste the questions below into the body of an email, and then intersperse your answers):
+If you have trouble with the request form, check that you are logged in with your UAlberta CCID.
+IF you are still having a problem, please send an email to the Grant Assist Program by the required deadline, with the subject heading "Peer Review Request" and including the following information (it is preferable that you copy & paste the questions below into the body of an email, and then intersperse your answers):

 - Surname, first name